Related articles

 end

-Later, a little change was made to the specifications: a donor may either be a natural person (an individual human) or a legal person (a corporation or any other kind of legal entity).
+Later, A Small Change Has Been Made to the Specifications : a donor can be either a natural person (a human individual), or a legal entity (a company or any other type of legal entity).

-Since both are donors and will share some significant amount of logic, it seems obvious that they are both a specialization of User::Donor, hence:
+Since both are donors and will share a significant amount of logic, it seems obvious that they are both a specialization of User: :Donor, so:

 class User::Donor::Natural < User::Donor